 |MKT 682||3||Advanced Marketing Management (PR: MKT 340/MBA Admission)|

 |MGT 699**||3||Business Policy & Strategy (PR: Permission of GSM Academic Advisor)|

-* For Concentration, must complete at least two electives in Accounting, Management, Marketing, Finance, HCA, or HRM
+* For Concentration, must complete at least two electives in Accounting, Management, Marketing, Finance, HCA, HRM, or Supply Chain Management

 **This course should be taken in the last 9 hours of the program.